flipsasser/permissive/README.markdown

 	# and
 	@employee.can_control_rides_in_company @adventureland

-I'd also like to support a more intelligent grammar:

-	@james.can_punch? @frigo
-	@frigo.can!(:control_rides, :in => @adventureland)

-Meta-programmed methods for granting and revoking would be cool, too:

-	@james.can_punch! @frigo
-	@frigo.cannot_control_rides_in! @adventureland

-And while we're on the subject of metaprogramming, let's add some OR-ing to the whole thing:
+Let's add some OR-ing to the whole thing:

 	@james.can_control_rides_or_manage_games_in? @adventureland